sowmyamsr/smartgardensystem/README.md

                                              SMART GARDENING SYSTEM
 IoT has made things smarter ,using IoT concepts I had made this mini project on Agriculture .
-Smart agriculture

 Title of the Project : Smart Gardening System